mhoulditch/ansible-openbsd-onionsvc-role/README.md

 Role Name
 =========

 A role to configure an onion service from a provisioned openbsd httpd site.
-Goal is to let users navigate to the portal without exiting the tor network than providing anonymity for the server.
+Goal is to let users navigate to the portal without exiting the tor network rather than providing anonymity for the server.

 Requirements
 ------------